dudgns128/webos-gardening/gardening_react/README.md

 |For webOS OSE 2.0.0 or Higher|Raspberry Pi 4 Model B|
 |For webOS OSE 1.x|Raspberry Pi 3 Model B|

-If you cannot afford to build the image on your own, try with pre-built images.
+**Note:** If you cannot afford to build the image on your own, try with pre-built images.

 [[Reference] webOS OSE](https://www.webosose.org/docs/guides/setup/flashing-webos-ose/)